 - Bread.
 Because sometimes the only acceptable side dish for a carb-y comfort food casserole is more carbs.
 Try Homemade Dinner Rolls or Drop Biscuits.

 - Salad.
-If you’d rather go the lighter route, try my Apple Walnut Salad or Arugula Salad.
+If you’d rather go the lighter route, try my Apple Walnut Salad.

 - Veggie Sides.
 An easy vegetable side dish like Sautéed Green Beans or Air Fryer Brussels Sprouts is perfect.